ava-cassiopeia/strict-args/README.md

-# NodeJS Package TypeScript Template
+# NodeJS Strict Flags

-Barebones template for creating NodeJS TypeScript packages.

-## TODOs When Package is Copied

-- [ ] Update `package.json` package `name` and `description`.
-- [ ] Update this README file
+A NodeJS flags library which strictly enforces flag presence and alerts on unexpected flags.

 ## Development